 Studies have shown that daily supplements such as vitamins A, C, E, beta-carotene, zinc and copper may reduce some risks of developing severe AMD.
 Talk to your doctor before taking any supplements.

-Only your retina specialist knows which treatment is right for you.
+Only your ophthalmologist knows which treatment is right for you.
 It is important to remember that AMD is a chronic condition and you should continue to monitor your vision and see your eye doctor as recommended.